flexcompute/tidy3d/README.md

 ### Configuring and authentication

-Authentication (linking the front end to your account) will be done via an API key moving forward.
+The Tidy3D front end must be configured with your account information, which is done via an API key.

-You can find your API key in the [web interface](ehttp://tidy3d.simulation.cloud)
+You can find your API key in the [web interface](ehttp://tidy3d.simulation.cloud).
 After signing in and navigating to the account page by clicking the "user" icon on the left-hand side, copy the API key from the button on the right-hand side of the page.

-To set up the API key to work with Tidy3D, we need to store it either in the `~/.tidy3d/config` file or an environment variable.

-You can set it up using one of three following options.
+To set up the API key to work with Tidy3D, you may use one of three following options:
+Note: We refer to your API specific API key value as `XXX` below.

 #### Command line (recommended)

-``tidy3d configure`` and then enter your API key when prompted.
+``tidy3d configure`` and then enter your API key `XXX` when prompted.

 Note that Windows users must run the following instead (ideally in an anaconda prompt):